Last updated on December 11, 2022.

-There was an article this past Sunday in the Chattanooga Times Free Press about a coalition of aquariums across the United States that are striving to reduce the use of plastic straws.
+There is a coalition of aquariums across the United States that are striving to reduce the use of plastic straws.
 The coalition is called the Aquarium Conservation Partnership (ACP) and is a collaboration of 22 public aquariums in 17 states, including the Tennessee Aquarium.
 They are “committed to advancing conservation of the world’s ocean, lakes, and rivers through consumer engagement, business leadership and policy changes.”

 First, the sheer amount of them!
-Just like with all single-use disposable plastic products, it’s the over-consumption and the over-dependency we have on them.
-Think 500 million straws per day.
+Just like with all single-use disposable plastic products, it’s the over-consumption of them.
+Think 500 million plastic straws per day.
 That’s more than one straw per person per day in the United States.
 Our consumption has gone way overboard and has created a waste stream that is too large for us to keep up with!
 Second, they are not recyclable at all.

-I threw my disposables into the trash/recycling receptacle like I’m supposed to – isn’t that enough?
-How is it ending up in the rivers and ocean?
+I threw my disposables into the trash/recycling receptacle like I’m supposed to, how are they ending up in the rivers and ocean?

 To just not use them!
 Refuse them.
 Find an alternative.
 Then you do have control.
 We have the power to be the change.

-So back to the question – how is it ending up in the rivers and ocean?
+So back to the question – how are plastics ending up in the rivers and ocean?

 There are so many causes!
-Spillage from recycling that has been transported across the ocean for years to Asia; plastic products shipped across the ocean to the U.S. have spilled from ships; the fishing industry; trash and litter that gets blown or washed into water streams such as rivers, that then feed into the ocean; illegal dumping; people leaving trash on beaches, waterways, and from personal watercraft; microbeads washing down drains; and debris from natural disasters and floods.
+Spillage from recycling that has been transported across the ocean for years to Asia; plastic products shipped across the ocean to the U.S. have spilled from ships; the fishing industry regularly dumps their trash into the ocean; trash and litter get blown or washed into storm drains and rivers that then feed into the ocean; illegal dumping; beach trash; river pollution; microbeads washing down drains; and debris from natural disasters and floods.
 Plastic bags are picked up by the wind and blown into waterways that flow into the ocean.

 Ok, so what steps can I take?

 First, let’s support the Aquarium Conservation Partnership.
-You can do this by signing the pledge: https://pledge.ourhands.org/.
+You can do this by signing the pledge (linked under Additional Resources below).

 Second, refuse.
 Just say no thank you.
 To all single-use disposable plastics.
 Because recycling is not the answer.
 Only about 9% of our plastics get recycled.
 That means 91% is not recycled!

 Third, if you must have something commonly produced as a single-use disposable plastic, like a straw, please buy a reusable one.
 Paper disposables and supposedly biodegradable straws are a better option, but it’s still going to be thrown away after one use.
-Try one of these (these are affiliate links): stainless steel straw; glass straw; or a bamboo straw.
+Try a stainless steel straw, glass straw, or bamboo straw.

 Fourth, tell others!
-Tell your friends, your co-workers, your favorite restaurant, the local coffee shop, your local school.
-So many people to tell!
+Tell your friends, your co-workers, your favorite restaurant, the local coffee shop, and your local school.
+So many to tell!